RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 hidden: false
 ---

+The goal for this analysis and further spelling systems is to be true and authentic to the Anglo-Saxon Futhorc.
+We do not add in foreign runes or wildly change rune sounds.

 # The Runes

 Before we can design a spelling system, we need to understand what we're working with.